jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 <details class="faq box"><summary>Kubernetes StatefulSet (sts) - Running a workload with persistent storage</summary>
 <p>

+StatefulSet is the workload API object used to manage stateful applications.
+* Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+* Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
+* Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
+* These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
+* If you want to use storage volumes to provide persistence for your workload, you can use a StatefulSet as part of the solution.
+* Although individual Pods in a StatefulSet are susceptible to failure, the persistent Pod identifiers make it easier to match existing volumes to the new Pods that replace any that have failed.

 kubernetes.io bookmark: [Creating a StatefulSet](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/)

 * This example StatefulSet manifest creates a headless Service, nginx, to publish the IP addresses of Pods in the StatefulSet, web: